bet4a/d3wiki/Selections.md

 The `html` operator is based on the [[innerHTML|http://www.w3.org/TR/html5/apis-in-html-documents.html#innerhtml]] property; setting the inner HTML content will replace any existing child elements.
 Also, you may prefer to use the `append` or `insert` operators to create HTML content in a data-driven way; this operator is intended for when you want a little bit of HTML, say for rich formatting.

 If *value* is specified, sets the inner HTML content to the specified value on all selected elements.
-If *value* is a constant, then all elements are given the same inner HTML content; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`.
+If *value* is a constant, then all elements are given the same inner HTML content; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
 The function's return value is then used to set each element's inner HTML content.
 A null value will clear the content.

 If *value* is not specified, returns the inner HTML content for the first non-null element in the selection.
 This is generally useful only if you know the element contains exactly one element.